ruioliveira02/ruioliveira02/README.md

 After high school I started studying Software Engineering in University of Minho, having been admited with a perfect score of 20/20, being one of only three students to do so in the entire university.
 I am currently a director of the Open Source Support Center (CAOS) of [CeSIUM](cesium.di.uminho.pt), where I help develop and maintain a variety of [repositories](https://github.com/cesium/), spanning from web development using [Next.JS](https://nextjs.org/) to backend services using PHP and Java.

-I am currently a researcher at HASLab/INESC-TEC as well.
+I am currently a researcher at HASLab/INESC TEC as well.

 I can also program in C#, as you can see by the public projects I have on display here!